-CenturyLink has expanded its global strategic collaboration with VMware to deepen the level of software-defined data centre (SDDC) technologies available to enterprise customers.
+CenturyLink has expanded its global strategic collaboration with VMware to deepen the level of software-defined data center (SDDC) technologies available to enterprise customers.

-This collaboration aims to help preserve and enhance customer investments in on-premises data centres and extend strategic workloads and applications to the cloud.
+This collaboration aims to help preserve and enhance customer investments in on-premises data centers and extend strategic workloads and applications to the cloud.

 Customers will also be able to leverage VMware's technologies with CenturyLink's portfolio of network, managed hosting and cloud solutions.